Meet Gerber’s 2022 Spokesbaby - NewsBreak

 The company’s 2022 Gerber Spokesbaby is Baby Isa of Oklahoma.
 She now fills the important and honorary role on Gerber’s Executive Committee as Chief Growing Officer (CGO).

-The company says Isa captivated the judges with her overwhelming happiness and bright, shining personality.Is your baby the next Gerber Baby?
+The company says Isa captivated the judges with her overwhelming happiness and bright, shining personality.These are the top baby names in Indiana for 2022

 Now Isa will work with Gerber to help the next generation of babies grow and thrive.
 She will have the opportunity to serve as the official Chief Taste Tester to taste and review new baby food products and provide the Gerber executive team with “advice” about what babies need for the future, according to the company.

 “Isa is a strong, amazing little girl that loves to interact with the world around her and nothing will stop her.
 Her smile lights up the room and her laughter is irresistible,” said Meredith Slish, Isa’s mother.
 “Before she was born in September of 2021, we knew Isa was special, and she has shown us that every day since she came into our lives.
 We found out when I was 18 weeks pregnant that Isa would be born without a femur or a fibula in her right leg.
 We hope Isa’s story can bring more awareness for limb differences and create greater inclusion for children like her.
-Because, just like Isa, they too can be or do anything they want!”Where IL ranks among Best States for Working Moms
+Because, just like Isa, they too can be or do anything they want!”Most popular girl names in the 70s in Indiana

 In addition to the opportunity to be featured on Gerber’s social media channels and marketing campaigns throughout the year, Isa and her family were awarded a $25,000 cash prize, free Gerber products for up to a year, a CGO wardrobe valued at $1,000 provided by Gerber Childrenswear and $1,000 gift card from ezpz for all of Isa’s mealtime dishware and utensils.